pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 There are multiple ways that Pulumi can help you deal with this situation.
 Joe Duffy wrote a blog post on [Automatically Enforcing Tagging Policies]({{< relref "/blog/automatically-enforcing-aws-resource-tagging-policies" >}}) to demonstrate how Policy as Code to ensure tags are automatically added to any Pulumi managed infrastructure.
-If your company doesn't use Pulumi to build and manage their infrastructure then you can still use Pulumi, in collaboration with AWS Lambda, to be able to build and deploy an application that can monitor your cloud costs.
+If your company doesn't use Pulumi to build and manage their infrastructure, then you can still use Pulumi, in collaboration with AWS Lambda, to be able to build and deploy an application that can monitor your cloud costs.

 In order to keep our cloud costs down, Pulumi uses an AWS Lambda Go Application that is deployed to our AWS accounts that